msayson/msayson.github.io/_posts/2023-11-30-concurrency-from-app-to-massively-distributed-service.markdown

 ![alt text](/images/20231130_DistributedComputeToHandleMillionTps-MultiHostCluster.png "Diagram of a multi-host cluster")

 This allows us to horizontally scale, that is, add or remove servers to our resource pool as needed.
-Horizontal scaling makes our service more robust to individual host failures and enables more flexibility in our infrastructure, allowing us to swap out different types of hosts at will, and pay for just as many hosts as are needed to meet current demand.
+Horizontal scaling makes our service more robust to individual host failures and enables more flexibility in our infrastructure, allowing us to swap out different types of hosts at will, patch or update individual hosts without affecting service availability, and pay for just as many hosts as are needed to meet current demand.

 This is often the go-to design pattern for services that need to process thousands of concurrent requests, which a single host may no longer be able to handle.